Gustavo Colonnetti

 Gustavo Colonnetti (8 November 1886 – 20 March 1968) was an Italian mathematician and engineer who made important contributions to continuum mechanics and strength of materials.
-He was a Rector of the Politecnico di Torino and President of CNR (Consiglio Nazionale delle Ricerche).
+He was a Rector of the Polytechnic University of Turin and President of CNR (Consiglio Nazionale delle Ricerche).
 His theories found important applications in modern techniques of construction, such as pre-stressed concrete.

 He is remembered for Colonnetti's theorem (or Colonnetti's minimum principle) which states that in equilibrium the potential energy function W^{*} is minimized.

 Life

-Honors
+Honours

 He was nominated member of the Pontificial Academy of Sciences on October 28, 1936.
-In 1947, during the first meeting of the RILEM in Sorrento, he was elected first president of the society, and began its mandate in 1948.
-The same year, on the 27th of August 1947, he was elected corresponding member of the Accademia Nazionale dei Lincei: nearly a year later, on the 15th of July 1948, he was elected full member.
+In 1947, during the first meeting of the RILEM in Sorrento, he was elected the first president of the society, and began its mandate in 1948.
+The same year, on 27 August 1947, he was elected corresponding member of the Accademia Nazionale dei Lincei: nearly a year later, on 15 July 1948, he was elected full member.